A table of genus two handlebody-knots with seven crossings: Completeness

 \subsection{$3$-connected diagrams}

 Our goal here is to find all seven crossing handlebody-knots that have a $3$-connected minimal diagram.
-To do so, we first enumerate all $3$-connected plane graphs with two trivalent vertices and seven quadrivalent vertices, and then substitute each quadrivalent vertex with a crossing. \footnote{ Note that the Whitney theorem \cite{Whi:32} is not applicable here since a $3$-connected graph may not be $3$-vertex-connected.} The first part is done by a code devised by the second author, and it results in $908$ such plane graphs, up to mirror image.
+To do so, we first enumerate all $3$-connected plane graphs with two trivalent vertices and seven quadrivalent vertices, and then replace each quadrivalent vertex with a crossing. \footnote{ \draftGB{we have to specify that the two notions are different for us, it seems not always so in the literature} Note that the Whitney theorem \cite{Whi:32} is not applicable here since a $3$-connected graph may not be $3$-vertex-connected.} The first part is done by a code devised by the second author, and it results in $908$ such plane graphs, up to mirror image.
 Since, for each quadrivalent vertex, there are two possible choices of crossings (see Fig.\ \ref{fig:over_under_crossings}), these $908$ plane graphs produce an unmanageable number, $908\cdot 2^6$, of diagrams, up to mirror image.
-To reduce the number of diagrams, a software developed by the third author is implemented to drop diagrams that \begin{itemize} \item{} represent a handlebody-link with more than one component, or \item{} is recognized to be nonminimal via moves in Figs.\ \ref{fig:autononminimal} and \ref{fig:moreautononminimal}. \end{itemize} In addition, one choice is selected for any pair of over/under crossings \begin{itemize} \item{} that results in embeddings having a portion depicted in Fig.\ \ref{fig:autopairs}. \end{itemize}
+To reduce the number of diagrams, a software developed by the third author is implemented to drop diagrams that \begin{itemize} \item{} represent a handlebody-link with more than one component, or \item{} is recognized to be nonminimal via moves in Figs.\ \ref{fig:autononminimal} and \ref{fig:moreautononminimal}. \end{itemize} In addition, one choice is selected for any pair of over/under crossings \begin{itemize} \item{} that results in embeddings having a portion depicted in Fig.\ \ref{fig:autopairs} or \item{} that are directly connected by an IH move (Fig.\ \ref{fig:IH-move}. \end{itemize}

-Consequently, we obtain a refined set $\mathcal D_3$ of $932$ diagrams, where, for every seven crossing handlebody-knot $V$ with a $3$-connected minimal diagram, there is a minimal diagram in $\mathcal{D}_3$ representing $V$.

-\draftMP{Terminology should be corrected towards well-accepted phrasing.
-Here I refer to $1$-sum and $2$-sum (possibly also $3$-sum) to denote respectively the connected sum and the knot sum (the result of a $3$-sum has an ``admissible sphere of type III'')}